 For an even quieter term time experience, why not visit in the afternoon, as the school parties begin to depart.
 Teacher training days can be another popular option to beat the queues at Cadbury World.

 Tickets are not only limited to capacity but are also time slot managed.
 Pre-booking, (rather than pre-paying), allows you to book your time slot in advance rather than turning up to find the next available time slot isn’t until some hours later!

-Cadbury World recommends that everyone pre-books their time slot however you plan to pay for entrance, (vouchers, clubcard rewards etc).
+Cadbury World recommends that everyone pre-books their time slot however you plan to pay for entrance even if you plan to use a voucher.

-Those with discount offers will need to present their vouchers at the reception desk that can get busy very quicky.
+Those with discount offers will need to present their vouchers at the reception desk that can get busy very quickly.

 Remember to check out our comprehensive list of Deals & Offers for Cadbury World.